BPP0322151/DSPP/README.md

 ```

 **Why Stratification?**
-If I opted for random sampling, it could create a test set with 75% fails (vs. true 68%), leading to:
+If I opted for random sampling, it could create a test set with 75% fails (vs true 68%), leading to:
 - Overly pessimistic accuracy estimates
 - Biased threshold